 Homan Walsh - Bridging the Niagara River Gorge With a Kite:

-This use of a kite is an excellent exemplar of how kites were used as a tool in support of technological goals.
+This use of a kite is an excellent exemple of how kites were used as a tool in support of technological goals.
 Many later advances in kite design came about as kite designers sought to achieve certain flight characteristics to help accomplish scientific or technical goals.
-To the best of our knowledge, Walsh did not specifically design a type of kite for the contest flight.
-Rather it is likely that he used a kite design that was well known in that era.

 Homan Walsh was one of many participants in the kite flying contest sponsored by Theodore G. Hullett.
 Hullet was associated with the bridge construction project.
 The sole purpose of the contest was to get a light line across the river in a section where the gorge was very deep and could not be navigated due to the incredible rapids that prevented any type of navigation at the time.
 Once over the river, the kite line was to be used to pull across increasingly heavier and stronger lines until a steel cable could be drawn across.
 Once a single steel cable was in place, construction methods of the day would provide an opportunity to construct the bridge from this single cable which would be used as a transport line for other cables and materials.

-Homan Walsh was about fifteen years of age when he took up the challenge.
+Homan Walsh was sixteen years of age when he took up the challenge to fly a kite across the Niagara Gorge.
 Many other adults and children attempted to fly a kite across the river gorge since the $10.00 prize ($5.00 in some accounts) offered up was a princely sum at that time.

 Walsh's successful attempt came after many days of trying and long delays in the process due to difficult January weather.
 He worked at flying his kite from the Canadian side to the U.S. side to take advantage of prevailing winds.